 Diuretics help the kidneys rid the body of extra water.
-This lowers the amount of fluid in the lungs to lower blood pressure and improve circulation.
+This lowers the amount of fluid in the lungs and improves circulation.

 Other medicines are used to control the blood pressure and the heart's contractions.
-To help the heart pump better, doctors use medicines like these:
+To help the heart pump better, doctors use medicines such as these:

 - Angiotensin-converting enzyme (ACE) inhibitors, which lower blood pressure